Blendify/blender-manual/blender_docs/manual/render/camera/introduction.rst

    | Hotkey:   :kbd:`Shift-A` to add new.

-In *Object* mode simply press :kbd:`Shift-A` and in the popup menu, choose :menuselection:`Add --> Camera`.
+In *Object* mode simply press :kbd:`Shift-A` and in the pop-up menu, choose :menuselection:`Add --> Camera`.

 The default scene in Blender includes a camera,